pprevos/hugo-thirdhemisphere/README.md

 ## Sharing Buttons
 Each page shows simple sharing buttons for either Facebook, Twitter, Reddit or LinkedIn.

-To enable these buttons, set the relevant site parameters to `true`.
+To enable these buttons, set the relevant site parameters to `true` in the site configuration.
 For Twitter, you need to set the username without the @-symbol, e.g. `"pprevos"`

 ## Social Media links
-The social media menu in the `config.toml` provides icons and links to your profiles in the footer.
+The social media menu in the site configuration provides icons and links to your profiles in the footer.

 You can find the relevant icons on the [Font Awesome](https://fontawesome.com/icons?d=gallery) website, e.g. "`fab fa-github`".

 ## Copyright statement
 A copyright statement appears in the central footer column with the appropriate icon.
 The `copyright` variable holds the copyright statement text, which can include HTML.